Muddy Waters: Resurgence and later career, 1971–1982

-In 1982, declining health dramatically stopped his performance schedule.
+In 1982, he cut way back on performing due to declining health.
 His last public performance took place when he sat in with Eric Clapton's band at a concert in Florida in the summer of 1982.

-Personal life
+Personal life, death and estate

+Muddy Waters was married to his first wife, Mabel Berry, from 1932 to 1935.

-Muddy Waters' longtime partner, Geneva Wade, died of cancer on March 15, 1973.
-Gaining custody of his three children, Joseph, Renee, and Rosalind, he moved them into his home, eventually buying a new house in Westmont, Illinois.
-In 1977, he met Marva Jean Brooks, whom he nicknamed "Sunshine", at a Florida hotel.
-Eric Clapton served as best man at their wedding in 1979.
+His second wife, whom he married in the 1940s, Geneva Wade, died of cancer on March 15, 1973.
+Gaining custody of three of his children, Joseph, Renee, and Rosalind, Muddy Waters moved them into his home, eventually buying a new house in Westmont, Illinois.
+In 1977, he met Marva Jean Brooks, whom he nicknamed "Sunshine", at a Florida hotel; Eric Clapton served as best man at their wedding in 1979.

+He had at least six children, including illegitimate children.

-His sons, Larry "Mud" Morganfield and Big Bill Morganfield, are also blues singers and musicians.
-In 2017 his youngest son, Joseph "Mojo" Morganfield, began publicly performing the blues.
-Joseph was known to play occasionally with his brothers.
-Mojo died in 2020 at the age of 56.
+Two of his sons Larry "Mud" Morganfield and Big Bill Morganfield are also blues singers and musicians.
+In 2017, his youngest son, Joseph "Mojo" Morganfield, began publicly performing the blues, and played occasionally with his brothers; he died in 2020 at the age of 56.

-Death

-Muddy Waters died in his sleep from heart failure, at his home in Westmont, Illinois, on April 30, 1983, from cancer-related complications.
-He was taken from his Westmont home, which he lived in for the last decade of his life, to Good Samaritan Hospital in Downers Grove, Illinois, where he was pronounced dead.
+Muddy Waters died in his sleep at his home in Westmont, Illinois, on April 30, 1983, from heart failure and cancer-related complications, aged 70.
+He was taken from his Westmont home, where he lived for the last decade of his life, to Good Samaritan Hospital in Downers Grove, Illinois, where he was pronounced dead.
 His funeral was held on May 4, 1983.
 Throngs of blues musicians and fans attended his funeral at Restvale Cemetery in Alsip, Illinois.
 He is buried next to his wife, Geneva.

-After his death, a lengthy court battle ensued between his heirs and Scott Cameron, his former manager.
-In 2010, his heir was petitioning for the courts to appoint Mercy Morganfield, his daughter, as administrator and distribute remaining assets, which mainly consists of copyrights to his music.
+After his death, a decades-long court battle ensued between his heirs and Scott Cameron, his manager at the time.
+In 2010, his heirs were petitioning the courts to appoint Mercy Morganfield, his daughter, as administrator who would then control the assets of his estate which were mainly copyrights to his music.
 The petition to reopen the estate was successful.
-In May 2018, the heirs' lawyer sought to hold Scott Cameron's wife in contempt for diverting royalty income.
-However, the heirs asked for that citation not to be pursued.
-The next court date was set for July 10, 2018.
-As of 2022, the dispute remained unresolved.
+Following Cameron's death, the heirs' lawyers, in May 2018, sought to hold Scott Cameron's wife in contempt for allegedly diverting royalty income.
+The heirs, however, asked for that citation not to be pursued.
+The last court date was held on July 10, 2018, and, as of 2023, the disputed arrangement remained unchanged.

 Legacy

 Two years after his death, the city of Chicago paid tribute to him by designating the one-block section between 900 and 1000 East 43rd Street near his former home on the south side "Honorary Muddy Waters Drive".
-In 2017, a ten stories-mural commissioned as a part of the Chicago Blues Festival and designed by Brazilian artist Eduardo Kobra was painted on the side of the building at 17 North State Street, at the corner of State and Washington Streets.
+In 2017, a ten-stories mural commissioned as a part of the Chicago Blues Festival and designed by Brazilian artist Eduardo Kobra was painted on the side of the building at 17 North State Street, at the corner of State and Washington Streets.
 The Chicago suburb of Westmont, where he lived the last decade of his life, named a section of Cass Avenue near his home "Honorary Muddy Waters Way".